eriiire/LambdaStepCompute/phase1/Overall-Process-Documentation.md

 1. The Step Function is triggered with input data specifying the number of repetitions for the simulation.
 This determines the number of parallel processes which will be triggered.

-2. The "Lambda Invoke" state generates batch numbers and name-value pairs for the individual CSV files.
+2. The "Lambda Invoke 1" state generates batch numbers and name-value pairs for the individual CSV files.

-3. The generated name-value pairs are processed in parallel by the "Parallel Map" state, where the second Lambda function generates random numbers, creates CSV files, and uploads them to the S3 bucket.
+3. The generated name-value pairs are processed in parallel by the "Parallel Map" state, where Lambda Function 2 generates random numbers, creates CSV files, and uploads them to the S3 bucket.

-4. After parallel processing, the "Lambda Invoke (Collect Files from S3)" state collects the relevant CSV files from the S3 bucket based on the processed data and calculates the average of the extracted numbers.
+4. After parallel processing, the "Lambda Invoke 3 (Collect Files from S3)" state collects the relevant CSV files from the S3 bucket based on the processed data and calculates the average of the extracted numbers.

 5. The Step Function reaches the "Success" state, indicating the successful completion of the entire process.